 Fear of falling, to some degree, has been reported to occur in 12% to 65% of older adults who live independently in the community and do not have a history of falling.
 Among Americans aged 65 and older, fall-related injuries are the leading cause of death due to unintentional injuries, highlighting the importance of fall prevention as part of a safety program.
-One of three adults age 65 and older falls each year, and falls are the leading cause of injury, trauma related hospital admissions and death due to injury.
+One in three adults age 65 and older fall each year, and falls are the leading cause of injury, trauma-related hospital admissions and death due to injury.

 This program includes a comprehensive assessment to help identify:

 - Existing medical conditions that may contribute to an increased risk of falling

 - Fall hazards and risks related to the home environment and activities

 - The need for, and correct utilization of assistive devices